davidj-brewster/terraform-autoscaling-gke-private/README.md

 # terraform-autoscaling-gke-private
-Terraform scripts to orchestrate different components on GCP, namely an application workload running across a cluster backed by several GKE nodepools.
+Terraform scripts to orchestrate different components on GCP, namely
+* GCP project crration/deletion with required APIs
+* Private subnet management and enforcement
+* GKE cluster management
+* Mixed non-preemptible and Spot GKE nodepools of different Compute instance types
+* Mixed autoscaling and fixed node capacity

 Admittedly, this solution works but there is room for improvement around the gke module and probably the networking.

 Some special things about this setup
 - Fully managed by Terraform apply/destroy